Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities

-Attention mechanisms, as exemplified in the Transformer model \cite{vaswani2017attention}, have significantly advanced the field of sequence modeling, particularly in Natural Language Processing (NLP) and various branches of Signal Processing such as Speech Signal Processing and Digital Image Signal Processing.
-These mechanisms are adept at capturing dependencies within the context length, although their effectiveness can vary based on the relative placement of tokens and the inherent limitations in handling long-range dependencies due to quadratic complexity \cite{wang2023rrwkv}, \cite{zhuang2022long}, \cite{he2023long}.
+Attention mechanisms, as exemplified in the Transformer model \cite{vaswani2017attention}, have significantly advanced the field of sequence modeling, particularly in Natural Language Processing (NLP) and various branches of Signal Processing such as Speech Processing and Digital Image Processing.
+These mechanisms are adept at capturing dependencies within the context length, although their effectiveness can vary based on the relative placement of tokens and the inherent limitations in handling long-range dependencies due to quadratic complexity \cite{wang2023rrwkv, zhuang2022long, he2023long}.
 Ongoing research continues to address these challenges, seeking more efficient ways to model long sequences and capture global context dependencies.

-In recent years, the self-attention mechanism (or variations of it that are also dot-product based) integral to Transformer layers has become central to the encoders of Pre-Trained Models (PTMs) trained via Self-Supervised Learning (SSL) methods.
-Examples include WavLM \cite{9814838} and HuBERT \cite{hsu2021hubert} for Speech Encoding, Llama 2 \cite{touvron2023llama} for Text Encoding, and BEiT \cite{bao2022beit} for Digital Image Encoding.
-These PTMs excel in generating contextualized embeddings, surpassing traditional feature engineering methods \cite{fearless}, and are versatile for various downstream tasks tailored to their respective training modalities.
+In recent years, the self-attention mechanism, or its variations that are based on dot-product, has become central to the encoders of Pre-Trained Models (PTMs) developed using Self-Supervised Learning (SSL) methods.
+Notable examples include WavLM \cite{9814838} and HuBERT \cite{hsu2021hubert} for speech processing, Llama 2 \cite{touvron2023llama} for text processing, and BEiT \cite{bao2022beit} for image processing.
+These PTMs are highly effective at generating contextualized embeddings, outperforming traditional feature engineering methods \cite{fearless}, and they are adaptable to a wide range of downstream tasks specific to their training modalities.

-The impetus for this work stems from the broad spectrum of downstream use cases that can benefit from an enhanced attention mechanism due to the inherent limitations of the self-attention mechanism (or other dot-product attention mechanisms variations of it) in Transformer models, which relies on normalized dot-product, and the potential advantages of adopting a more robust and explainable approach.

-Self-attention's fixed-length context window can lead to sub-optimal performance \cite{li2023unlocking}, especially for long sequences where distant elements may not be relevant.
-Without inductive biases like locality \cite{edelman2021inductive}, self-attention layers might require more data to learn patterns that are more easily captured by other methods.
-Despite its theoretical capability, self-attention can struggle with capturing long-term dependencies in practice, particularly as sequence length increases \cite{10.1162/tacl_a_00306}.
-The interpretability of self-attention mechanisms is challenging (since we can only derive correlation-based activations and hence adopting all of correlation's drawbacks such as primarily focusing on pairwise similarities), making it difficult to understand why certain parts of the input are prioritized and while self-attention allows each token to attend to all others, it may not always effectively capture the most relevant context \cite{xai}.